 * The unveiling of Tesla Semi on November 16 launched Tesla into a new product category that will have a transformative impact due to a total cost of ownership that is superior to diesel trucks.
 We plan to use the Tesla Semi for our own logistics by transporting Model 3 components from Gigafactory 1 to Fremont.

 Our Supercharger network has seen the most significant growth yet.
 In 2017, 338 new locations opened for a total of 1,128

 Supercharger stations globally.
 Between Supercharger and Destination Charging, we increased capacity by over 90%.
 In preparation for Model 3, we opened several large Supercharger stations along our most popular corridors, including between Los Angeles and San Francisco and between Los Angeles and Las Vegas, both of which have a customer lounge, a café, a display of our energy products and 40 charging stalls.
 With a continued emphasis on convenient, reliable, and ubiquitous charging, 2018 will be another big year for Tesla charging infrastructure.

 Also, after developing it in stealth with a very small team, we were

 thrilled to surprise everyone with the next-generation Roadster.
-Roadster was at the genesis of Tesla, a car that proved electric vehicles can be fast, exciting and here to stay.
+The roadster was at the genesis of Tesla, a car that proved electric vehicles can be fast, exciting and here to stay.
 The new Roadster takes this concept to the next level.
-With 0-60 mph acceleration of 1.9 seconds and maximum speed of more than 250 mph, it will be the fastest car in the world.
+With 0-60 mph acceleration of 1.9 seconds and a maximum speed of more than 250 mph, it will be the fastest car in the world.
 When that performance is combined with its 620 miles (1,000 km) of range, this supercar puts to rest any debate about the limitations of electric vehicles.